DimSpathoulas/2D_FEATURE_EXTRACTOR/README.md

 # Appearance Feature Exctractor based on 3D detections
 Part of my master thesis: **3D Multi-Modal Multi-Object Tracking via Machine Learning and Analytic Collision Risk Calculation for Autonomous Vehicles Navigation.**
 ## Overview
-This module extracts a feature vector for each 3D detected object.
+This module extracts a feature vector for each 3D detected object. **DESCRIPTION IS UNDER REFINMENT - 1.
+3D BOUNDING BOX PROJECTION TO CORRESPONDING CAMERA 2.
+ONLY OUR PROJECTIONS ARE FED TO RPN, 3.
+1 TO 1 PROJECTION-FEATURE CORRESPONDENCE, 4.
+STATE VECTOR TRANSFORMED FROM LIDAR TO WORLD FRAME **

 ## Instructions
 ### 1. Prerequisites